roocs/roocs-utils/docs/installation.rst

 .. _pip: https://pip.pypa.io
 .. _Python installation guide: http://docs.python-guide.org/en/latest/starting/installation/

-In order to use the catalog maker in roocs-utils, the abcunit-backend dependency must be installed manually:
+In order to use the catalog maker in roocs-utils, the abcunit-backend and psycopg2 dependencies must be installed manually:

 .. code-block:: console

-    $ pip install abcunit-backend
+    $ pip install abcunit-backend psycopg2

 Install from GitHub